Junior Mondal: Early life and career

-Mondal was born in Normanby, North Yorkshire, and attended St Peter's Catholic College in nearby South Bank.
+Mondal was born in Normanby, North Yorkshire.
 He played youth football for South Park, Boro Rangers and Marton, before joining Middlesbrough's academy as an eleven-year-old.
 When he left school in 2013 he took up a two-year scholarship with Middlesbrough, and his progress was recognised at international level when he was placed on standby for the England under-17 squad for that year's Nordic Tournament, although he was not called upon.

 Mondal signed professional forms in 2014, and while still an under-18, made a few appearances for the under-21 team that won a domestic treble of 2014–15 U21 Premier League Division 2, North Riding Senior Cup – he started in the semi-final but did not appear in the final – and the Development League Cup.
 He moved up to the under-21 team the following season, and scored three goals from four matches to help Middlesbrough reach the 2015–16 UEFA Youth League knockout phase, but missed a significant part of the season with injury.
 Mondal made his debut in senior football with three appearances in the 2016–17 EFL Cup, and played in all but two of Middlesbrough's matches in that season's U23 Development League, but was nevertheless released at the end of the campaign.

 Mondal trained with Hartlepool United and Aberdeen, but eventually signed for National League North club Spennymoor Town and joined Northern Premier League Premier Division club Whitby Town on dual-registration forms in November 2017.
 He was an unused substitute for Spennymoor in an FA Trophy match in February 2018, and played regularly for Whitby; according to the Whitby Gazette, "his blistering pace [caused] teams no end of problems."
 Amid interest from teams at a higher level ahead of the 2018–19 season, which included a trial with Blackpool, Mondal signed a one-year contract with Whitby with an option for a second.
 He scored freely in the first few weeks of the season, and had eight goals from 23 appearances when he moved on.